 Gorillas in the Mist, a book published two years before her death, is Fossey's account of her scientific study of the gorillas at Karisoke Research Center and prior career.
 The last entry in Fossey’s diary reads: “When you realize the value of all life, you dwell less on what is past and concentrate more on the preservation of the future.”
 How fascinating that Fossey mentioned “dwell less on what is past” since that is what so many people do.
 Her statement “concentrate more on the preservation of the future” challenges us to place others first.

-Navigating the chaos and practicing the art of living well often involves others.
+Navigating the chaos and leveraging your mind, body, and spirit often involves others.
 For today’s reflection the other refers to the future of the natural world and the need to make people feel safe, loved, and capable.
-If you are wondering how it is possible to make people feel safe, loved, and capable while translating one dream after another into reality and practicing the art of living well, look no further than author Barry Lopez, who, for five decades, worked to help people understand the necessity of preserving the future.
+If you are wondering how it is possible to make people feel safe, loved, and capable while translating one dream after another into reality look no further than author Barry Lopez, who, for five decades, worked to help people understand the necessity of preserving the future.